承接 symfonicat/core 相关项目开发

 • assets/modules/{id}

 Bootstrap theme tokens are set in assets/scss/_variables.scss and assets/scss/_variables-dark.scss; generated selector overrides live in assets/scss/_overrides.scss.
-Admin pages use the symfonicat_admin JavaScript entry, which loads Bootstrap JavaScript for controls such as the YAML dropdown while keeping admin controllers out of the public runtime entry.
+The public runtime entry is assets/app.js; its internal helpers live under assets/app/ (module, application_redirect, stimulus, and mercure).
+Admin pages use the admin JavaScript entry from admin/assets/admin.js, which loads Bootstrap JavaScript for controls such as the YAML dropdown while keeping admin controllers out of the public runtime entry.

 Public